Drowsy Driving Awareness Week

 - Take a nap in a safe place for 15 to 20 minutes.

 - Consume caffeine (2 cups of coffee can increase alertness for several hours, but don’t rely on it for long periods)

 - Consume caffeine before taking a short nap to get the benefits from both.

 - Drive with a friend who can take a turn and watch for warning signs

 - As always, wear your seatbelt.

-If you've been charged with drowsy driving or another moving infraction, or have been in an accident caused by someone driving under fatigue, contact Colling Gilbert Wright and Carter at (855) 880-4741 for a no-cost consultation.
+If you’ve been charged with drowsy driving or another moving infraction, or have been in an accident caused by someone driving under fatigue, contact Colling Gilbert Wright at (407) 712-7300 for a no-cost consultation.